Hawthorne STEAM Play Space Community Design Project

 Hawthorne is a Creative Approach School that provides students with Project Based Learning opportunities aligned to academic standards through our STEAM Program (Science, Technology, Engineering, Arts, and Mathematics).
 This project will provide a tremendous platform for STEAM learning opportunity for the Hawthorne students.
 Students have the opportunity to take a direct role in the process working with professionals.
 Students will interact with design professionals during in-classroom and after-school project-based activities.

-Activities with students and community members lead by Jason Medieros (email@example.com) throughout the month of January 2018.
+Activities with students and community members where lead by Jason Medieros (firstname.lastname@example.org) throughout the months of January and February 2018.
+These activities included a Pop Up Playpod with Leon Smith.

 - Three Community Design Meetings